jerostax/Node-React_Emaily_App/README.md

   }
 ```

-- Prod mode: Copy & paste the code of the dev.js file into the prod.js file and replace the keys by the following code :
+- Prod mode: Copy & paste the code of the dev.js file into the prod.js file and replace the keys by Env variables like so :

 ```js
   module.exports = {